fazzam12345/grainsight/README.md

 - **GPU Acceleration**: For faster processing, you can use a CUDA-enabled GPU with the appropriate drivers and PyTorch version.
 - **Customization**: The code is modular and can be easily extended or customized to suit your specific needs.

-We hope GrainSight empowers your petrographic research and analysis!